burlachenkok/exploring-python3/python_details.md

 * d.
 Keywords
 * e.
 Literal constants

-So operators in the Programming is one of the five fundamental language concept.
-Information about operator precedence in Python Languge is available here: https://docs.python.org/3.13/reference/expressions.html#operator-precedence
+So operators in Programming is one of the five fundamental language concepts.
+Information about operator precedence in Python Language is available here: https://docs.python.org/3.13/reference/expressions.html#operator-precedence

 ## Simple built-in types